Can You File For Bankruptcy During Divorce?

 Debt has a way of getting ahead of you all too quickly.
 Credit cards, loans, medical bills, mortgages, they all add up.
 If you’re not careful, before long, you’re fighting just to keep your head above water.
 Divorce compounds all these issues, and the question of whether or not to file for bankruptcy during divorce often comes up.

-Should You File For Bankruptcy During or After a Divorce?
+When Can You File For Bankruptcy: During or After a Divorce?

-Marriages feel the brunt of these financial problems, and often filing for bankruptcy offers the best option available.
+Marriages often bear the brunt of financial problems, and filing for bankruptcy is often the best option.
 But that also impacts every facet of your life, including divorce.

 When considering this move, one question that often comes up is timing.